artur-ciocanu/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 _satellite.track('contact_submit', { name: 'John Doe' });
 ```

-Fires all rules using the Direct Call event type from the Core extension that has been configured with the given identifier.
+`track` fires all rules using the Direct Call event type that has been configured with the given identifier from the Core extension.
 The above example triggers all rules using a Direct Call event type where the configured identifier is `contact_submit`.
 An optional object containing related information is also passed.
 The detail object can be accessed by entering `%event.detail%` within a text field in a condition or action or `event.detail` inside the code editor in a Custom Code condition or action.

 ## `getVar`